A cheaper home loan can save you thousands. Learn how to find the cheapest home loan that's right for you.

 A comparison rate gives borrowers an idea of the true cost of a loan.
 It takes into account both the loan’s interest rate and any associated fees and charges, and expresses this as a single percentage figure.
 Remember, a low advertised rate might not seem so low when fees and charges are taken into account.

-The quicker a home loan is paid off, the less total interest due.
+It's simple: the faster you pay off a home loan, the less interest you pay over time.
 So even though the repayments for a 25 year home loan might look high compared to those of an identical 30 year home loan, the savings would be higher.
-Look below to see the difference in the total cost of two loans.

 Why does this happen?
 With a longer loan term a borrower will be paying interest for longer.
 This makes the total cost of a loan much higher.